 Life is full of moments.
-The best way to capture the important moment is by taking photographs and saving them on Reliable sources.
+The best way to capture the important moment is by taking photographs.

-We have gotten so used to taking photos and keeping photo storage that oftentimes no one wonders about how photos are formed.
+We have gotten so used to taking photos and keeping them, secure in the photo stick, that oftentimes no one wonders about how photos are formed.
 It is an interesting topic that’s crucial for photographers to understand.

 The Science of The Photography Of Films: